Customer Experience Optimization can help you grow your brand, reduce churn, increase customer retention, and ultimately upsell.

 Consumers are increasingly aware of the value of their opinions and experiences to brands, so providing an incentive for them will make them feel like you value their time.

 UI/UX is the design and layout of your website.
-It might seem inconsequential, but creating a convoluted website that’s tricky to use is a great way to encourage people to head elsewhere.
+Creating a convoluted website that’s tricky to use is a great way to encourage people to head elsewhere.

 If you run a shop selling food, you wouldn’t put fresh fruit next to the detergent and breakfast cereal with the vegetables.
 So don’t do it with your website.